TriniBora/TriniBora/README.md

 - Hi, I’m Trinidad Boragini, AKA @TriniBora
 - 👀 I’m interested in improving my skills as a Full stack Developer
 - 🌱 I took Python and Java (yes both!) courses which also involves some other techs such as HTML, CSS and JS, Vue & Flask
-- 💞️ Currently I’m a Software Developer Jr. at Fitco
+- 💞️ Currently I’m teaching Maths
 - 📫 How to reach me, right here: https://www.linkedin.com/in/trinidadboragini/

 <!---